Thalassery: Tourism

-It is an important center of Kalari payattu and health tourism.
+It is an important center of Kalari Payattu and health tourism.
 Other visitors come to experience Theyyam and explore the area's history, such as Tellicherry Fort.

 Thalassery Pier (Kadalpaalam), Overbury's Folly, Pazhassi Dam and Reservoir garden and Malayala Kala Gramam, New Mahe,(7 km from Thalassery) are other attractions.
 A shipwreck is visible near the Thalassery shore.

 Political violence

-This area is an epicenter of political violence between RSS and Communists.
+The area is an epicenter of political violence between the RSS and Communists.
 Communist Party of India (Marxist) (CPI(M)) and the Rashtriya Swayamsevak Sangh (RSS) have been fighting in this area for supremacy for the last 50 years.
-Clashes in 2008 left seven people killed and many have been injured.
+Clashes in 2008 left seven people dead, and many have been injured.
 The High Court of Kerala called this manslaughter a "compelling sport" and suggested permanent deployment of Central forces in the affected areas.